lev-pasichnyi/crud-api/readme.md

 * GET api/:id - get an object by ID from mongoDB collection
 * POST api/ + body (see down below) - create new object in MongoDB with validation and data model (crud.js)
 * PUT api/:id - change whole DB object with given ID number
+* PATCH api/:id -  add information for the DB object with given ID number
 * DELETE api/:id - delete object from DB by ID number

 ## Install and start http server